ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 Alia and Dax emerged from the shelter, their faces lighting with relief at Gond's return.

-"We thought..."
-Alia began, then stopped, shaking her head.
+"We thought…" Alia began, then stopped, shaking her head.
 "You were gone so long."

 "Blackwater is death," Gond concluded, settling heavily beside their small fire.
 His ankle throbbed, and exhaustion weighed on his shoulders like a lead cloak.
 "They've doubled our bounty.
 Guards are searching every building, questioning every merchant.
 And they have the horse."